 Trade Your Scented Body Wash For A Simple Bar Of Soap

 Now this was a hard one to give up on because I have a massive collection of scented oils, body washes and scrubs inside my shower.
-I love taking long baths too and just slathering a million products at a time but when I did do this during my pregnancy I got a rash on my arm and leg which I had never gotten before.
-As soon as I went to the doctor she asked what I was using as soap and she let me know that during thsi time, any residues form oils or scented body washes can really irritate my sin and make it break out like I did.
-As soon as I switched to a simple Dove unscented soap bar my rash started diminishing and itching as much.
-For the moment, it’s all I use.
+I love taking long baths and slathering a million products at a time but when I did this, I got a rash on my arm and leg which I’d never gotten before.
+As soon as I went to the doctor she asked what I was using as soap and she let me know that during this time, any residues from oils or scented body washes and soaps can really irritate my skin and make it break out like I did.
+As soon as I switched to a simple Dove unscented soap bar my rash started diminishing and the itching went away.
+For the moment, it’s all I use when I shower.

 Trade Your Retinol For Glycolic or Lactic Acid

 Retinol and retinoids are the number one product that doctors warn against in your pregnancy skincare routine.
 I love retinol because it promotes cell turnover for plump skin, diminishes the size of my pores and even battles wrinkles–it’s an all star product.
 This ingredient in particular though does affect your baby and can even cause birth defects.
 If you want to keep your skin plump and bright like retinol does, you can use glycolic acid and lactic acid which can be found in many at-home peel products.
 I have used the Instanatural Glycolic Peel and it is spectacular and all-natural.
 It reduces the appearance of fine lines, age spots and exfoliates deeply.
 Read more about retinol alternatives that are pregnancy safe here.
 How To Use: Only use once or twice a week for 1 minute.

 Trade Your Salon Manicure For An At-Home Non-Toxic Mani